 Revit vs. AutoCAD - Community

-Since Revit and AutoCAD are both developed by Autodesk and used in many of the same industries, much of the community input for the two software packages overlap.
+Since Revit and AutoCAD are both developed by Autodesk and used in many of the same industries, much of the community input for the two software packages overlaps.
 Several official forums sanctioned by Autodesk exist where users can seek software help, find information related to common software issues, and discuss industry trends.
-A quick Internet search will lead users to even more forums for both applications where users can seek supplemental help and instruction.
+A quick Internet search will lead users to even more forums for both applications, where users can seek supplemental help and instruction.

 Revit vs. AutoCAD - Price

 Access to both Revit and AutoCAD is subscription-based and can be purchased in monthly, yearly, or 3-year increments.
-Revit currently costs $335/month, $2,675/year, or $7,625/3 years.
+As of Oct.
+2025, Revit costs $335/month, $2,675/year, or $7,625/3 years.
 AutoCAD is slightly cheaper, at a cost of $235/month, $1,865/year, or $5,315/3 years.

 Other Alternatives to Revit and AutoCAD